Outputs for Workforce Transformation Projects 2021-2022

 Project Aim

-A key aim of this project is to provide added value by developing a mental health training programme of complementary resources to support the treatment, prevention and promotion of skills for the pharmacy workforce and meet learners’ needs through online simulation training, masterclass, and digital resources.
-We aim to encourage collaboration and sharing of best practice to fit with local organisations and ICS level priorities through an innovative approach.
+A key aim of this project was to provide added value by developing a mental health training programme of complementary resources to support the treatment, prevention and promotion of skills for the pharmacy workforce and meet learners’ needs through online simulation training, masterclass, and digital resources.
+We aimed to encourage collaboration and sharing of best practice to fit with local organisations and ICS level priorities through an innovative approach.

-The project represents a unique collaboration between an NHS Trust, Kings Health Partner trusts, Academic Health Science Centre, SE and SW London ICS’s, and a Local Pharmaceutical Committee.
+The project represents a unique collaboration between an NHS Trust, Kings Health Partner trusts, Academic Health Science Centre, SE and SW London ICSs, and a Local Pharmaceutical Committee.

 Project Objectives

-Develop the current pharmacy workforce to meet the changing skills requirements of new service models by delivering high-quality education, supporting trainees to gain skills and awareness for adults with mental illness, severe mental illness and those at risk of suicide
+Develop the current pharmacy workforce to meet the changing skills requirements of new service models by delivering high-quality education, supporting trainees to gain skills and awareness for adults with mental illness, severe mental illness and those at risk of suicide.

-Support quality and outcomes improvement throughout the programme, involving Senior Consultants, Subject Matter Experts and established pharmacy networks to design and deliver the programme, ensuring that evaluations allow continuous improvement
+Support quality and outcomes improvement throughout the programme, involving Senior Consultants, Subject Matter Experts and established pharmacy networks to design and deliver the programme, ensuring that evaluations allow continuous improvement.

-Encourage increased understanding through multi-disciplinary and peer learning to contextualise the role that pharmacists can play in providing mental healthcare
+Encourage increased understanding through multi-disciplinary and peer learning to contextualise the role that pharmacists can play in providing mental healthcare.

-Foster sustainability by encouraging continued learning through our virtual learning hub
+Foster sustainability by encouraging continued learning through our virtual learning hub.

 Outputs